 powercfg -devicequery wake_armed

-This command will populate the list of devices that are allowed to wake your computer from sleep.
+- This command will populate the list of devices allowed to wake your computer from sleep.

 4] Disable Wake on Magic Packet for Network Adapters

-Press Win+R to open the Run windows and type the command devmgmt.msc.
-Hit Enter to open the Device Manager.
+- Press Win+R to open the Run windows and type devmgmt.msc.
+Press Enter to open the Device Manager.

 If Network Adapters are one of the devices which can wake your computer from sleep, remember to disable them as explained in Solution 2.

-A setting in computers disallows the systems from completely going into sleep mode if its value in the Registry Editor is set as zero.
+A computer setting disallows the systems from completely going into sleep mode if its value in the Registry Editor is zero.
 We can change it as follows:

-In case you don’t find the entry PowerdownAfterShutdown, right-click anywhere on the free space in the right-pane and create a new DWORD(32-bit) entry with the same name.
+- If you don’t find the entry PowerdownAfterShutdown, right-click anywhere on the free space in the right pane and create a new DWORD(32-bit) entry with the same name.

-Change the value of the Value Data to 1 and click on OK to save the settings.
+- Change the value of the Value Data to 1 and click OK to save the settings.

 6] Run the Power Troubleshooter

-The Power troubleshooter checks for problems with the power settings of the system and resolves them if possible.
+The Power troubleshooter checks for problems with the system’s power settings and resolves them if possible.
 The procedure to run the Power Troubleshooter is as follows: